thuyqnguyen/terrafom/modules/redshift/readme.md

-This module provision a redshift database in a vpc.
-It is assigned the role to access a a specific bucket
+This module provision a redshift database in a vpc, and assign it a role to access some specific bucket